hungg261/GenTest/README.md

    GenTest.exe
    ```

-2. After that, the main menu will appear, and magic begins.
+3. After that, the main menu will appear, and magic begins.

 ## Usage

 **Note:** Before generating any test cases, make sure to modify the generator, validator, and solver according to the problem.
 Also, there are some helper functions declared in `./GenTest/config/lib.h`, such as random, file management, and utilities.

+Helper functions (random generators, file management, utilities) are provided in [config](./GenTest/config) folder, and the main header is [lib.h](./GenTest/config/lib.h).

-By the way, the default generator, validator, and solver are for the problem A TIMES B.
+By the way, the default (example) generator, validator, and solver are for the problem A TIMES B.

-#### GUI App
+#### GUI

 1. Click on `GenTest.exe`; you will see a console with a few options.